 Despite my parents’ computer skepticism, I took my entire high school education online.
 I believe it was a good experience, though not for the reasons one might expect.
 It’s not that I necessarily learned more than I would have in a conventional school—though I probably did, since the online coursework better fit my learning style—but rather that I spent a good chunk of my “school” time correcting the course material.
 Lazy QA teams had left the text, quizzes, and tests riddled with little errors.
 Through my teachers, I sent corrections, and my correction work earned back more than a few points that were wrongfully denied me in nearly every course—though I never got so much as a “Thank you” from the course distributors.
 (A rare few courses were bereft of glitches.
 I treasured them, because I didn’t have to keep second-guessing everything.)

 Stoll addresses the issue on page 16, in reference to B. F. Skinner’s experiments with programmed instruction in the 1950s.
 Skinner’s approach was nothing new, really—it mimicked a popular learning method preached by many educators then and now: repeat a topic until the student demonstrates understanding.
-Skinner’s machines rewarded students for correct answers with further exploration of the topic, while incorrect answers led to review.3 However:
+Skinner’s machines rewarded students for correct answers with further exploration of the topic, while incorrect answers led to review.
+3I had several experiences with this type of learning, including both online (with Stanford’s EPGY program) and off (with Kumon, a Japanese-originated curriculum in math and reading).
+However:

 …programmed instruction flopped.
 The machine forced kids to regurgitate whatever answers the programmer wanted.
 There was no place for innovation, creativity, whimsy, or improvisation.